You’ve Been Injured In Public. What Now?

-Have you been injured after a slip and fall or trip and fall?
+Have you been injured in public?
 Have you been injured on someone else’s property as a result of the property owner’s negligence?
 Then you may be looking at a viable premise liability type of personal injury case.
 This article will address what you should do after being injured on someone else’s property.

 1. Assess the situation